-All development proposals should avoid the loss of, or substantial harm to biodiversity habitats including but not limited to important trees, ponds, hedgerows, blocks of woodlands, meadows, and other semi natural habitats in the parish.
+Development proposals should respond positively to the natural environment of the parish and avoid the loss of, or substantial harm to, biodiversity habitats, including but not limited to, important trees, ponds, hedgerows, blocks of woodlands, meadows, and other semi natural habitats.

 Where such losses or harm are unavoidable, adequate mitigation measures or, as a last resort, compensation measures will be sought.
-If suitable mitigation or compensation measures cannot be provided, then planning permission should be refused.
+If suitable mitigation or compensation measures cannot be provided, the development proposal will not be supported.